nadsbuhdha/portfolio-project-4/README.md

 # Deployment

 Gitpod workspace was used to develop this project, utilising the code institute template.
-The project was commited and pushed to github.
+The project was committed and pushed to github.

 ### Heroku